NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 :/var/log/syslog: Reports global system messages.
 :/var/log/messages: Reports system operations.

-.. rubric:: How do I distribute slurm scripts on different nodes?
+** How do I distribute slurm scripts on different nodes?
  :name: how-do-i-distribute-slurm-scripts-on-different-nodes

 By default the slurm sbatch job lands on a single node.
 You